01-edu/Branch-Mobile/subjects/flutter_piscine/week01/day04/movieList/README.md

 ### Part 1

-Create a ListView which will show the image, title and description from JSON file (see Assets section);
+Create a ListView which will show the image, title and description of movies from JSON file (see **Assets** section);

 Create a class with properties: